AzureZeng/wsl-arch-rootfs/README.md

 7. Error `error: restricting filesystem access failed because landlock is not supported by the kernel!` when using `pacman`

    Some security features are introduced in `pacman` v7.x, requiring a newer kernel version.
-However, Microsoft still sticks using Linux kernel v5.15.x.

-   You can compile a newer kernel version and change WSL setting to use custom kernel, or just enable `DisableSandbox` setting in `/etc/pacman.conf`.
+   Update WSL to version 2.5.7 or later to use newer kernel version, or just enable `DisableSandbox` setting in `/etc/pacman.conf`.

 ```
 #UseSyslog